bernardobt/Definition-Helper-Anki-Addon/README.md

 target_en_field = ''  (this is the field in which the addon will write the english definition into)

 target_deck = ""  (this is the name of the deck it will add the cards from the parser function)

+accent_list_tsv = "" (this is the location of the tsv list with pitch accent data. https://github.com/mifunetoshiro/kanjium/blob/master/data/source_files/raw/accents.txt )

+rtk_list_csv = "" (this is the location of the csv list with pitch accent data. https://github.com/sdcr/heisig-kanjis/blob/master/heisig-kanjis.csv )

 You can set them to fit your own cards.
 Remember to let the field name inside quotation makrs